ganelson/inform/resources/Documentation/Writing with Inform.md

 >
 > If the window is closed, this returns 0 whatever the type.

 The basic installation of Inform does not contain phrases to open or close windows.
 The main window and status window are open throughout play, and the quote window is opened automatically if needed.
 Inform does not, out of the box, provide ways to open or close other windows at other times.
-This is not because Glk can't do that: Glk contains elegant and complex mechanisms for creating a cascade of Glk windows, panelling the screen in a variety of different ways.
+This is not because Glk can't do that: Glk contains elegant mechanisms for creating a cascade of Glk windows, panelling the screen in a variety of different ways.
 But since most users never need that, the functionality is left for extensions to provide for.
 In particular, see Flexible Windows.

 But even an unextended Inform allows the following: